Eoin-ONeill-Yokai/Godot-RichTextEffect-SampleProject/README.md

 ```

 ## The Future:
-While I am currently in the process of wrapping up the rich text effect pull request (godotengine/godot#23658), I believe that this repository could be useful for sample text effects and perhaps as a testing ground for more `RichTextLabel` features down the line.
+This repository could be useful for sample text effect implementations and as a testing ground for more `RichTextLabel` features down the line.
 Thus, I decided to openly share this repository for those who are interested.
+If you are having specific issues with `RichTextEffects`, you can ask specific questions here as well.